 We thought we were there with CNN, but Twitter and other tools have shown that the immediacy was no longer in the viewing – it’s now in the data collection.
 All major news services were monitoring Twitter during Mumbai.
 They were taking advantage of a new information source, just like the rest of us.
 Some of this worked well, some did not.
 And now we have the retrospective.
+Steve Herrmann at the BBC has a post discussing the soul-searching The BBC is now doing after Mumbai.
+Immediacy Has a Price The software development adage: “You can have your software fast, good, or cheap – pick two.” fits well here.

+Immediacy has a price – and it isn’t the “cheap” option.
+With Mumbai we have an excellent example of a dispersed, confused, stressful situation.
+People were looking for answers.
+Acquisition Isn’t the Only Transaction Cost News as a product runs on information.
+BBC is Introspective.
 Mumbai attacks: residents unite in 'Black Badge' movement.
 IndiaTalks: Ideas for a Better India.
 Conversation about Mumbai and Terrorism.
 SJSU Indian Student, Faculty and Alumnus Discuss Mumbai AttacksEdupodder Podcast Episode 32A campus perspective from San Jose State UniversityOn December 3, 2008 San Jose State University student Ruchi Binjola, SJSU History Lecturer Rajiv Khanna and SJSU graduate Kamlesh Kudchadkar discuss the recent bombings in Mumbai, India with SJSU Journalism Lecturer Steve Sloan.

 Mumbai (formerly Bombay) is the capital city of the Indian state of Maharashtra and is India's financial capital.
 The conversation begins with Binjola and Kudchadkar and continues when Khanna joins the conversation.
 This "open mic" podcast conveys the feelings and thoughts of members of the SJSU community.
 One of the speakers lost a friend to terrorism in Mumbai.
 The thoughts and emotions expressed here are just as they occurred in the conversation.
 Commentary: How social media shared pain and rage of Mumbai.
 Mumbai.
 Mumbai Fights. » Twitter: Lessons from Mumbai#comment-14789.
 As a news junkie, and one with an interest in global terrorism, I was glued to my computer monitor for a large part of the almost 60-hour siege at the historic Taj Hotel in Mumbai and the related terror attacks.